Is Janitor AI the Ultimate Sandbox for Creative Minds or a Risky Setup in 2026?

 This is my bottom line after experimenting and talking to community users: Janitor AI is a sandbox first, production second.

-Alternatives I tested and recommend (practical)
+Alternatives – tested and recommended

 I tried a few alternatives and evaluated them for reliability and safety: